Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 2. Dust bin

-One of my favorite features with Dyson is the hygienic system.
-All their cord-free products starting with the V7, have this feature for pushing debris downward.
+One of my favorite features of Dyson is the hygienic system.
+All their cord-free products, starting with the V7, feature this downward debris-pushing mechanism.

-Tineco doesn’t have anything like it but only has a release latch for opening a trap door underneath, then gravity takes over.
+Tineco doesn’t have anything like it; it only has a release latch to open a trap door underneath, after which gravity takes over.
 It works most of the time, but statically charged stuff like hair tends to stick.

-However, one advantage Tineco has over Dyson is how easy it is to remove the cyclonic system.
+However, one advantage Tineco has over Dyson is the ease with which the cyclonic system can be removed.
 For Dyson vacuums, you’ll need special tools to remove this component.

 3. Battery

 All Tineco stick vacuums have a detachable battery that’s easy to remove.
-And if you purchase the A11 or Pure One S12, it’s possible to charge two batteries simultaneously.
+And if you purchase the A11 or the Pure One S12, you can charge two batteries simultaneously.

 In comparison, Dyson cord-free products (except for some V11 and all V15 variants) have built-in batteries.
 It is possible to replace the batteries, but you’ll have to remove a few screws.